Nanoscale Protein Diffusion in Supercooled Cryoprotectant Solutions: Results Discussion

 Figure~\ref{fig:saxs} shows the small-angle X-ray scattering (SAXS) intensity $I(q)$ of ferritin in glycerol--water mixtures measured between $T = 293$~K and $T = 193$~K. The momentum transfer is defined as $q = 4\pi \sin(\theta) / \lambda$, where $\lambda$ is the X-ray wavelength and $2\theta$ the scattering angle.
-The data, recorded for a protein concentration of $c \approx 70$~mg\,mL$^{-1}$ (solid lines) and corrected for background scattering, display no significant change in the overall $I(q)$ profile upon cooling.
+The data, recorded for a ferritin concentration of $c \approx 70$~mg\,mL$^{-1}$ (solid lines) and corrected for background scattering, display no significant change in the overall $I(q)$ profile upon cooling.
 The absence of major temperature-dependent changes indicates that the protein--protein interactions remain largely unchanged across the studied temperature range.
 Subtle variations in the intensity, on the order of 1\% of the total signal, are attributed to temperature-dependent changes in the solvent compressibility~\cite{berkowicz_supercritical_2024}.
-The absence of emerging peaks or intensity redistribution confirms that the ferritin structure and interparticle organization are preserved, with no evidence of cold denaturation, freezing, or nanocrystallite formation~\cite{filianina_nanocrystallites_2023,boutet_precrystallization_2007}.
+No evidence of freezing was observed in the temperature range investigated by XPCS.
+As shown in Fig.~S5, freezing of ferritin solutions produces pronounced changes in the SAXS profile that are absent in the present data, indicating that the samples remain in the supercooled liquid state throughout the analyzed temperature range, consistent with previous studies~\cite{boutet_precrystallization_2007}.

 The nanoscale dynamics of the ferritin solutions were probed using XPCS~\cite{madsen_structural_2016,moller_x-ray_2019,perakis_towards_2020}.
 XPCS measures temporal fluctuations in the scattered X-ray intensity through the normalized intensity autocorrelation function,